 In the end, by democratising access to learning, you’ll be better positioned to provide an L&D strategy that meets the needs of more employees in your organisation.

 Tip 3: L&D is a journey, not a destination

 It’s not about ticking off a list of new skills and information you want your people to obtain.
-It’s about continually visiting and revisiting the growth journey your people want to go on.
+It’s about continually visiting and revisiting the growth journey your people in the organisation want to go on.
 Training and upskilling should not be stagnant.
-Goals and needs will change over time and L&D professionals need to be aware of when people require support and what type of training may be best.
-Once one new skill is obtained, another one should be identified.
-From there, appropriate training can be chosen.
-The development of your people is never done.
+Goals and needs will change over time and L&D professionals need to be aware of when support is required and what type of training may be best.

-3. Once that culture is set, learning and development becomes a never ending journey for both the L&D professionals and the people in the organisation.
+3. Learning and development is an important and never-ending journey for both the L&D professionals and those in the organisation.